 Marcus the Super-Mutant was the town mayor of Broken Hills, his first attempt at making a mixed species community.
 No matter what choices you made, Broken Hills would always end up being deserted.
 His next attempt in Jacobstown features super mutants and nightkin only.
 And one human and a ghoul.
 The best part is he is voiced by Michael Dorn in all versions.

 Ascended Meme: One of the inkblot tests that Doc Mitchell gives you resembles something that isn't available as an option: "Two bears high-fiving."
 A PC mod rectifies that, and it also elicited a response from several devs that that's what they thought it looks like too.
-Lo and behold in Honest Hearts, there is a Dead Horse tribesman NPC armed with a Yao Guai gauntlet named "Two-Bears-High-Fiving."
-However he only appears with Wild Wasteland, so don't go wasting time looking for him if you didn't pick the trait.
+Lo and behold in Honest Hearts, if you have the Wild Wasteland trait, there is a Dead Horse tribesman NPC armed with a Yao Guai gauntlet named "Two-Bears-High-Fiving."

 Assassin Outclassin': Piss off the NCR or Caesar's Legion enough and they'll start sending hit squads after the player.
 From this point on, any progress naturally requires surviving repeated assassination attempts.